Deep Rising: Plot

 As the survivors flee, Mason is grabbed by a creature.
 He kills himself by detonating a grenade.
 Mulligan elects to stay behind in the crew's galley until a rescue party can arrive.
 A creature approaches Mulligan, who scares it off with fire from the stove before being devoured from behind by another creature.

 In a running battle, the survivors find themselves being herded.
 Attempting to rid himself of any witnesses to his insurance scam, Canton misleads the others to the bow while he moves towards an exit route.
 The group finds the bow is a "feeding ground" full of bloody skeletal remains.
 The creatures break through the hull, flooding the lower decks and separating the survivors.
 Hanover wounds Joey to slow the creatures but is eventually devoured by one.
-As an act of mercy, Joey leaves Hanover a gun.
-However, Hanover wastes his only shot trying to kill Joey and is consumed.
+As an act of mercy, Joey leaves Hanover a handgun.
+However, Hanover wastes his only bullet trying to kill Joey and is consumed.

 Finnegan and Trillian spot an island and return to Finnegan's boat, but—having lost the engine parts—find it useless as a means of escape.
-Joey returns and begins repairs, and Finnegan sets the boat's autopilot to crash into the Argonautica and detonate the torpedoes.
+Joey returns and begins repairs, and Finnegan sets the boat's autopilot to crash into the Argonautica and detonate the torpedoes to kill the monster.
 Trillian returns to the Argonautica and locates a jet ski with the fuel they can use to reach the island, but Canton arrives armed with a flare gun.
-Canton demands Trillian to join him or hand over the keys, but she flees and he chases her.
-Finnegan pursues Canton to the ballroom on the main deck, saving Trillian.
+Canton demands that Trillian either join him or hand over the keys to the jet ski, but she flees and he chases her.
+Finnegan pursues Canton to the grand atrium on the main deck, saving Trillian.
 The creatures smash through the main deck and are revealed to be tentacles of a vast deep-sea cephalopod-like monster—the Octalus—rather than individual entities.
 The Octalus grabs hold of Finnegan, who shoots it in the eye, blinding it and freeing himself, and he and Trillian escape on the jet ski.
 Canton flees the Argonautica by jumping onto Finnegan's boat, but breaks his leg doing so.
-Crippled, he cannot disable the autopilot and dies as the boat crashes into the Argonautica, detonating the torpedoes and destroying both ships and the Octalus.
+Crippled, he cannot disable the autopilot and dies as the boat crashes into the Argonautica, detonating the torpedoes and destroying both ships and apparently the Octalus as well.

 Finnegan and Trillian reach the island and reunite with Joey, who they thought had died.
 A roar then echoes from the jungle.
 The island turns out to have an active volcano in the distance as something big comes crashing through the trees towards the beach.
+Finnegan quips: "Now what?"